pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/control-the-arm.md

 ### Forward kinematics

-Using these parameters we can actually compute the 3D position and orientation of any joint in the arm considering their joint angles.
-This can indeed be formalized as a trigonometry problem.
+Using the joint coordinates and the kinematic model defined above, we can actually compute the 3D position and orientation of any joint in the arm.
+This question can be formalized as a trigonometry problem and it's called the forward kinematics.

 We provide a function to directly compute the forward kinematics of a reachy arm.
 Assuming you are working on a Right Arm with a Force Gripper (8 joints), you can find the pose when all motors are at their zero position: